DeVier Posey: Baltimore Ravens

 On February 6, 2018, Posey signed with the Baltimore Ravens of the NFL.
 He was released August 31, 2018.

-BC Lions
+BC Lions (first stint)

 Following his release by the Ravens Posey returned to the CFL, signing with the BC Lions on September 10, 2018.
 In 8 games with the Lions, Posey caught 29 passes for 395 yards and 3 touchdowns.
 The three scores all came in the span of one quarter and resulted in a victory over Edmonton to clinch a playoff berth.

 Montreal Alouettes

 On the opening day of free agency, Posey signed with the Montreal Alouettes to a two-year contract.
 Posey played in three games for the Alouettes early in the season, catching nine passes for 100 yards with one touchdown.
 He was placed on the six-game injured reserve list with a calf injury on July 19, 2019.
 Posey was activated from the six-game injured reserve list on August 13, 2019.
 In total, he played in 12 games for the Alouettes in 2019, recording 50 receptions for 780 yards and three touchdowns.
 Prior to 2020 free agency, Posey was released.